Amik Robertson: Detroit Lions

 On March 14, 2024, the Detroit Lions signed Robertson to a two–year, $9.25 million contract that includes $4.50 million guaranteed upon signing and an initial signing bonus of $3.30 million.
 He joined a new group of cornerbacks that the Lions had recently acquired following the departure of all of their former starting cornerbacks, including Cameron Sutton, Jerry Jacobs, and Will Harris.

 Under defensive coordinator Aaron Glenn, he competed to earn a role as a primary cornerback, against Emmanuel Moseley and 2024 first-round pick (24th overall) Terrion Arnold.
 Head coach Dan Campbell named him the starting nickelback and listed him as the third cornerback on the depth chart to begin the season, behind starters Carlton Davis and Terrion Arnold.

-On September 30, 2024, Robertson set a season-high with eight solo tackles and made two pass deflections as the Lions defeated the Seattle Seahawks 42–39.
+On September 30, 2024, Robertson set a season-high with eight solo tackles and made two pass deflections as the Lions defeated the Seattle Seahawks 42–29.
 In Week 15, No. 1 starting cornerback Carlton Davis suffered a fractured jaw and was placed on injured reserve for the remainder of the season.
 Robertson was subsequently promoted to being a starting cornerback for the last three games (Weeks 16–18) of the season.
 In Week 16, he earned his first start as an starting outside cornerback with the Lions and recorded eight combined tackles (five solo) and tied his season-high of two pass deflections during a 34–17 victory at the Chicago Bears.
 He finished the season with a total of 50 combined tackles (40 solo), made eight pass deflections, and led the team with three forced fumbles, while appearing in all 17 games with four starts.
 He received an overall grade of 64.5 from Pro Football Focus, which ranked 87th amongst 222 qualifying cornerbacks in 2024.

 The Detroit Lions finished the 2024 NFL season a top the NFC North with a 15–2 record and earned a first-round bye.
 On January 18, 2025, Robertson started in his first career postseason appearance and was limited to one solo tackle and only two snaps on defense, before exiting the game in the beginning of the first quarter after suffering a broken arm as the Lions lost 31–45 against the Washington Commanders in the NFC Divisional Round.
 He would undergo surgery for his broken arm.

+Washington Commanders

+Robertson signed a two-year, $16 million contract with the Washington Commanders on March 12, 2026.